Brona Croft

-Brona Croft, later known as Lily Frankenstein, is a character on Showtime's Penny Dreadful, portrayed by Billie Piper.
-Created by writer John Logan, Brona begins the series as an Irish immigrant living in London.
+Brónagh Croft, later known as Lily Frankenstein, is a character on Showtime's Penny Dreadful, portrayed by Billie Piper.
+Created by writer John Logan, Brónagh begins the series as an Irish immigrant living in London.
 An original take on the Bride of Frankenstein story, Piper's character and acting have been acclaimed by critics, calling her "alternately elegant, bewitching, coarse, and frightening."

 Storyline

 Before the series

-Through conversations with Ethan Chandler (Josh Hartnett) and Victor Frankenstein (Harry Treadaway), Brona recounts tales from her past.
+Through conversations with Ethan Chandler (Josh Hartnett) and Victor Frankenstein (Harry Treadaway), Brónagh recounts tales from her past.
 Born and raised in Belfast, Ireland, she went to London, England to get away from her abusive fiancé, whom her mother was trying to force her to marry for his money.
 Penniless and alone, she was forced to become a prostitute in order to survive, and suffered frequent beatings and sexual assaults at the hands of her customers.

-At some point after coming to London, Brona gave birth to a daughter, Sarah.
+At some point after coming to London, Brónagh gave birth to a daughter, Sarah.
 One night, she left Sarah at home by the fire while she went out.
 She encountered a customer who refused to pay her, and knocked her unconscious.
-When Brona came to, she hurried home, only to find that her daughter had frozen to death.
+When Brónagh came to, she hurried home, only to find that her daughter had frozen to death.

 Season One

-Brona Croft lives at the Mariner's Inn in London, and works as a prostitute while trying to find another job.
+Brónagh Croft lives at the Mariner's Inn in London, and works as a prostitute while trying to find another job.
 She is slowly dying of tuberculosis, but is unable to pay for medicine.
 She meets Ethan Chandler, and the two quickly bond.
-Brona goes to the home of Dorian Gray (Reeve Carney), and models for photographs for him.
+Brónagh goes to the home of Dorian Gray (Reeve Carney), and models for photographs for him.
 Gray is attracted to her illness, and the two have sex.

-Despite her sickness, Brona and Ethan fall in love and pursue a relationship.
+Despite her sickness, Brónagh and Ethan fall in love and pursue a relationship.
 She briefly grows resentful of his wealthy friends, and rejects him.
 However, she quickly gets over it, and the two resume their relationship.

 She eventually becomes bedridden, and coughs up blood constantly.
 She gives Ethan her pendant of St. Jude, which he will later use during his exorcism of Vanessa Ives (Eva Green).
 Her sickness gets to the point that she can barely talk, and Ethan begs Dr. Victor Frankenstein to help her.

-Victor inspects Brona, and claims there is nothing to do but wait for her to succumb to her illness.
-However, when Ethan steps out, Victor holds a pillow over her face and smothers Brona to death.
+Victor inspects Brónagh, and claims there is nothing to do but wait for her to succumb to her illness.
+However, when Ethan steps out, Victor holds a pillow over her face and smothers Brónagh to death.
 Ethan is distraught, but Victor assures him that he will take care of her body.
-Secretly, he intends to resurrect Brona as his Creature's (Rory Kinnear) undead mate.
+Secretly, he intends to resurrect Brónagh as his Creature's (Rory Kinnear) undead mate.